Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Bird watching is one of the rare outdoor activities where you need to be quiet and move slowly.
 The idea is to put yourself in the best position to see the bird.
 But this is easier said than done.

-You may be able to identify the best vantage point, but it may be difficult to get there quickly.
+You may be able to identify the best vantage point, but getting there before your target bird notices you and moves on can be tough.
 Twigs, dried grass, puddles of water–all these could get in between you and the perfect view.

 bird in nature